Modal Demo

 Summary

 All in all, Planable can be a useful tool for social media teams wanting basic management tools that work well and are dependable.
-However, teams who need access to additional social platforms to create and plan content for, as well as a more budget-friendly option will want to look for alternatives.
-This is truer still if you want more in-depth tools that offer analytics, help with hashtag creation, social media video management, or detailed performance reports.
+However, teams who need access to additional or niche social platforms to create and plan content for, as well as a more budget-friendly option will want to look for alternatives.
+This is truer still if you want more in-depth tools that offer social listening, advanced hashtag creation, social media video management, or detailed performance reports without paying for add-ons.

 Ready to try Planable?
 Start scheduling and posting your 50 first posts here.
 Or, you can also take advantage of a free demo.